ga-wdi-boston/ember-resources-one-to-many/README.md

 }
 ```

-Suppose that we know what Pokemon was sighting because that value gets passed in
+Suppose that we know what Pokemon was spotted because people record it when they
+ report new Pokemon sightings.
- throught the `create-sighting` form.
-In that case, that additional piece of
+In that case, that additional piece of data (`pokemonName`) comes in through the
- data might get passed up along with the properties for the new Sighting.
+ `create-sighting` form and gets passed up to the Route, along with the
+  properties for the new Sighting.

 Given the name of the Pokemon that was seen, we can search through the list of
  Pokemon, find a matching name, and add the new sighting to the given Pokemon's
  properties.
+Note that if we use `findAll('pokemon')` to retrieve all Pokemon (so that we can

-If we use `findAll('pokemon')`, we're going to need to use Promises to handle
+ search through them and find a match), we're going to need to use Promises to
- the results.
+ handle the results.

 ```js
 actions: {